Visual Grounding of Inter-lingual Word-Embeddings: Results

 We also evaluated our embeddings on six categorization benchmarks: Battig \citep{battig1969category}, AP \citep{almuhareb2005concept}, BLESS \citep{baroni2011we}, and three tasks published at \citep{esslli}, \citep{essllia}, which focuses on grouping concrete nouns into semantic categories; \citep{essllib}, which tests computational models for their ability to discriminate between abstract and concrete nouns; and \citep{essllic}, which groups verbs into semantic categories.

 The concept-categorization task requires clustering a set of nouns expressing basic-level concepts into gold standard categories.
 To evaluate on this task, clustering is performed using a k-means clustering algorithm \citep{likas2003global}.
 Performance is evaluated using a purity score between the truth and predicted cluster labels.
 Results are presented in Table~\ref{english_category}.
 Monolingual grounding did not result in improvements on this benchmark; grounded English embeddings revealed worse performance on BLESS compared to the textual embeddings.
 However, adding a second language solved this problem.
 Incorporation of both German and Arabic embeddings resulted in improved performance of the English embeddings on all benchmarks.
 However, combining the three languages did not give rise to further improvements.
 Interestingly, for the smaller dataset size (82k images), Arabic had a better performance than German, a result that contrasts with those obtained for the similarity benchmarks.

+\textbf{More Languages:} We further extended our experiments by using the Persian language.
+For this aim, we translated the COCO captions using google translate API\footnote{https://libraries.io/pypi/googletrans} and made use of a pre-trained GloVe word embeddings model\footnote{https://github.com/taesiri/PersianWordVectors} train on OSCAR \citep{2022arXiv220106642A}.
+Similar to other languages grounding textual Persian embeddings significantly boosted the result (Spearman's correlation) by more than $10 \%$ (from $36.7$ to $47$) on the SemEval2017 benchmark \citep{camacho2017semeval}.
+Due to time constraints, we only trained the grounded embeddings from English + Persian and evaluated them on the word categorization benchmarks.
+As shown in Table~\ref{english_category}, Adding Persian (denoted as FA) results in the best mean performance.

 To further analyze the interaction of visual grounding with multiple languages, we made use of the BLESS \citep{baroni2011we} dataset.
 This dataset consists of tuples of the format \textit{(concept-relation-relatum)}.
 For example, \textit{lizard-attri-striped}: the concept \textit{lizard} is linked to the relatum \textit{striped} via the \textit{attribute} relation.
 BLESS focuses on a set of basic concrete nouns and explicit semantic relations.
 Additionally, it contains a number of random relatum words that are not semantically related to any of the concepts.
-The tasks that comes with this dataset it to detect which words are related to a given concept, as well as determining the type of relation involved.
+The tasks that come with this dataset it to detect which words are related to a given concept, as well as determining the type of relation involved.
 The dataset comprises 200 concepts grouped into 17 classes.

 BLESS includes 5 types of relations, in-addition to the random relations: \textbf{COORD}: the relatum is a noun that is a co-hyponym (coordinate) of the concept: \textit{dishwasher-coord-oven}. \textbf{HYPER}: the relatum is a noun that is a hypernym of the concept: dishwasher-hyper-appliance. \textbf{MERO} : the relatum is a noun referring to a part/component/organ/member of the concept, or something that the concept contains or is made of: \textit{dishwasher-mero-button}. \textbf{ATTRI} : the relatum is an adjective expressing an attribute of the concept: \textit{dishwasher-attri-full}. \textbf{EVENT} : the relatum is a verb referring to an action/activity/happening/event the concept is involved in or is performed by/with the concept: \textit{dishwasher-event-use}.